 Actuaries need a bachelor’s degree and must pass a series of exams to become certified professionals.

 The SOA certifies actuaries who work in life insurance, health insurance, retirement benefits, investments, and finance.
-Most actuaries in the United States are certified by the SOA.

 Computer skills.
 Actuaries must know programming languages and be able to use and develop spreadsheets, databases, and statistical analysis tools.